1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 This is a *hard to find* utility which allows you to configure how a database will start and stop, in a manner better than ``oradim`` does.
 We need to use this to:

 -	Disable automatic startup of the database when the service is started.
 We need this as we do not want any database with a standby to ``OPEN`` when the server or service is restarted as this will seriously mess up the primary and standby if both are ``OPEN`` at the same time.
 -	Enable the databases that do not have standbys to ``OPEN`` automatically when the server and/or service is restarted.
 This means that test, UAT etc databases are online with the server and the DBAs don't have to manually start them.

 The process is:

 -	Right-click the start button;
 -	Select Search;
 -	Type, on the far right, "Administration".
 The default selection will be "Administration Assistant for Windows".
 -	Right-Click and select "Run as administrator".
 Confirm your desires.

 When the utility starts:

 -	Open "Oracle Managed Objects";
 -	Open "Computers";
 -	Open your computer name;
 -	Open "Databases";

 For each database you wish to amend:

 -	Right-click the database name;
--  Select "Startup/Shutdown options"
+-	Select "Startup/Shutdown options";

 -   On the "Oracle Instance" tab:
     -	Make sure that "Startup instance ..." is:
         -	unchecked for standby enabled databases;
         -	checked for stand alone databases.
     -	Make sure "shut down instance ..." is checked;
     -	Make sure "immediate" is checked.
     -	Click Apply.

 -	On the "Oracle NT Service" tab:

     -	Set the service startup as desired.
 Automatic is fine for all databases.
     -	Make sure that "This account" is selected.
-   -  Make sure that the credentials for svc\_oracleprod or svc\_oracleppd are entered.
+    -	Make sure that the credentials for ``svc_oracleprod`` or ``svc_oracleppd`` are entered.
     -	Click Apply.
     -	Click OK.

 **Note** It appears that setting the service to automatic startup *does not stick*.
 The service appears to always remain in manual startup.
-Perhaps oradim can help here.
+You may have to use the ``services`` utility to make the services automatic..

 Software Install Kits